so8uj/ollyo-event-management/README.md

 ## Features
 * Two Homepage one with API and other with PHP RAW data from database.
-* Search, Filter and Group by event ower/organization.
+* Paginated Data with Search, Filter and Group by event owner.
 * View Event Details with Avaiable Event Slots
 * Authentication using secure password hasing
 *  Event Attendee Registration